Investing in hedge funds can provide an important source of diversification from both a risk and return perspective.

 Hedge funds can give you access to alternative risk exposures alongside your more traditional allocations to equities, real estate and bonds.
 Hedge funds take alternative approaches to these and other asset classes to find new sources of returns that seek a premium over other asset classes by taking different types of risk.

-Asset managers of these strategies can use a wide range of investment approaches to generate these differentiated returns, as well as minimizing the impact of broader capital markets.
+Asset managers of these strategies can use a wide range of investment approaches to generate these differentiated returns, as well as minimising the impact of broader capital markets.
 This means hedge fund managers can use tools and methods not usually employed by more traditional managers:

 ShortingThis allows asset managers to seek profit from an asset or security falling in price by selling a stock then later buying it back at a lower price.
 Asset managers often pair up securities in an effort to profit from one improving and the other declining.